 The program concept:

 The first, second and third semester consist of mandatory and elective modules, the fourth semester is dedicated to the master thesis and defense (colloquium).
 The structure of the master program follows a clear phased approach of enhanced knowledge and competencies:

-- Sharpen your profile in the second and third semester with mandatory and elective modules related your Master thesis or future professional expertise
+- Sharpening the individual profiles in the second and third semester with mandatory and elective modules related to the Master thesis or future professional expertise

 The elective modules in the second and third semester are organized into two blocks, one in their area of “specialization elective for the double degree master program ENREM” and the other from the “Methods and Tools” catalogue.

 The students need to select a total of eight elective modules in the second (4 electives) and third (4 electives) semester:

 - A minimum of 4 modules is required from the module catalogue “Elective for the double degree master program ENREM” from PMPCA at UASLP and NRM at ITT

 - A minimum one (1) module is required from the module catalogue “Methods and Tools” from PMPCA and ITT